fortinet-solutions-cse/secured-AKS-refarch/docs/Hands_on_demos.md

 ![DeepinspectionDownload](images/DeepinspectionDownload.png)

-Get the file "Fortinet_CA_SSL.cer" to where you have the cli.
+Download the file "Fortinet_CA_SSL.cer" then upload/put it where you run clis.

 To move to the jumphost:
 ````shell